Posted on Friday, February 8th, 2013 by Loyd Bourgeois

-As a Social Security Disability attorney, I have had and currently have clients who suffer with bipolar disorder.
+As a Social Security Disability attorney, I have had and currently have clients who suffer from bipolar disorder.
 Bipolar disorder is a condition in which people go back and forth between periods of a very good or irritable mood and depression.
 The “mood swings” between mania and depression can be very quick.
 Bipolar disorder is often a disabling condition when it is severe enough to interfere with a person’s ability to maintain substantial gainful employment.

 The common and traditional treatment for this condition has been lithium.
 While treatment with lithium is effective for many, it often causes unpleasant side effects such as restlessness, thirst, and digestive problems.
-Lithium use also increases risk of thyroid and kidney problems with prolonged usage.
+Lithium use also increases the risk of thyroid and kidney problems with prolonged usage.

 Researchers have been working on new medications to treat the mood and behavioral changes associated with this disorder, and a recent study out of the U.K. indicates that an existing drug can provide relief without many of the side effects.